KnightNikhil/Java-Interview-Preparation/JavaNotes/Kafka.md

 | Scalability            | Highly scalable horizontally   | Limited scalability           |
 | Replayability          | Yes (via offset)               | No replay once consumed       |
 | Consumer Model         | Pull-based                     | Push-based                    |

+### Important Concepts:

+#### Append-only log

+- An append-only log is a data storage model where new data is only ever appended to the end of a file (or log), never overwritten or deleted immediately.

+- Think of it like a ledger or journal:
+  - You add new entries at the end.
+  - Old entries remain intact until they expire based on retention policy.

+- Kafka can ingest millions of trades per second because it never rewrites old trades.
+- Consumers (microservices) can reprocess trade data by resetting offsets → useful for risk analysis, debugging, or reconciliation.

+- **Why Append-Only Log Makes Kafka Fast**
+  -	**No random disk writes** → only sequential writes.
+  -	**No locking** → consumers read independently.
+  -	**Batch-friendly** → Kafka writes batches in one append operation.
+  -	**Efficient replication** → brokers replicate segments without reordering.

+#### What Does “Kafka Scales Horizontally” Mean?

+- Horizontal scaling means: You add more servers (brokers) to the Kafka cluster to increase capacity — both in terms of throughput and storage — instead of making a single server more powerful.

+- This is different from vertical scaling, where you add CPU, RAM, or disk to a single machine.

+- Kafka is designed for horizontal scalability because of:
+ - Partitioning of topics.
+ - Replication across brokers.
+ - Distributed processing.

+#### Why Kafka Needs Data Replication

+- Kafka is designed to be:
+   - Highly available (no downtime if a broker fails).
+   - Fault tolerant (data is not lost if hardware crashes).

+- Replication ensures:
+ - Copies of data are stored on multiple brokers.
+ - If one broker goes down → another broker still has the data.
+ - Consumers can continue reading without interruption.

+- Each partition has 1 leader broker and 1 or more replicas.
+- Leader handles all reads/writes for that partition.
+- Replicas store identical copies.

+#### Disk Performance in Kafka

+Traditionally disks are slower than memory — but Kafka avoids this problem by:
+ - **Writing sequentially** → disks are fast at sequential writes(adding a new entry to the end of a journal without moving anything else.).
+   - **Why Sequential Writes Are Fast**  - Disk performance depends heavily on how data is written.
+     - Sequential writes minimize seek time and rotational latency.
+     - Kafka writes data in large batches to maximize throughput.

+ - **Batching messages** → reduces disk I/O overhead.
+   - Batching means grouping multiple messages together before sending them to Kafka, rather than sending each message individually.
+   - A batch is simply a bundle of messages sent together in one network request.
+   - Without batching:
+      - Each message = one network call → high latency and CPU overhead.
+   - With batching:
+      - One request carries many messages → fewer network round trips → higher throughput.

+ - **Using OS page cache** → frequently read data stays in memory.

+- This means Kafka can treat disk storage almost like memory for streaming workloads.

 ---